EU assembly to meet on March 26 to approve coronavirus measures

 Separately, the European Commission, the EU executive, said it would allow governments to make direct grants and give selective tax advantages and advance payments to companies, which are normally not allowed under EU state aid rules.

-Governments will also be able to provide state guarantees to ensure banks keep providing loans and make subsidised public loans to companies.
-Short-term export credit insurance has also been approved, the Commission said in a statement. ($1 = 0.9372 euros) (Reporting by Robin Emmott Editing by Frances Kerry)
+Governments will also be able to provide state guarantees to ensure banks keep providing loans and make subsidized public loans to companies.
+Short-term export credit insurance has also been approved, the Commission said in a statement.